FACTBOX-Corporate tax breaks in play at U.S. 'cliff' and beyond

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

 No major changes are likely before Jan.
-1, when a host of sharp tax increases and federal spending cuts will begin to take effect unless lawmakers move quickly to avoid the "fiscal cliff," according to Capitol Hill aides and lobbyists.
+1, when a host of sharp tax increases and federal spending cuts start to take effect unless lawmakers move to avert the so-called "fiscal cliff," according to Capitol Hill aides and lobbyists.

 'FISCAL CLIFF' TAX BREAKS

-A mix of business and individual tax breaks known as the "tax extenders" have mostly expired and need renewal by year-end so companies can claim them in 2013.
+A mix of business and individual tax breaks known as the "tax extenders" have mostly expired and need renewal by the year's end so companies can claim them in 2013.
 Among the biggest:

 * R&D CREDIT - Renewal of a credit for research and development.
 Popular with Democrats and Republicans, the credit is critical to software, drug and aerospace companies.

 * OFFSHORE INTEREST - Renewal of a tax break allowing companies to avoid tax on interest income earned outside the United States.
 Has bipartisan support.
-Could be part of a bigger deal to extend expiring individual tax cuts.
+Likely to be part of a bigger deal to extend expiring individual tax cuts.

 * WIND ENERGY.
 Extension of a tax credit for wind energy.
 Has bipartisan support, but faces resistance from traditional power groups and some Republicans.